nervetattoo/jquery-autosave/readme.md

 The built-in callback methods for narrowing the scope of inputs we will gather data from.

 * **all**
-  Uses all valid form inputs (those that aren't ignored).
+  Uses all valid form inputs
 * **changed**
   Filters inputs down to only those that have had their value changed since the last autosave.
 * **modified**